voffch/simplethermodynamics/README.md

 pip install "simplethermodynamics @ git+https://github.com/voffch/simplethermodynamics@master"
 ```

 This behemoth of a command, if prefixed with `!`, can be used in [Google Colab](https://colab.research.google.com), so you can go and try this package there with no need for the locally installed Python.
+The examples should be using it as well.

 The examples are not installed along with the package and should be downloaded separately.

 ## Uninstall

-...and so when you finally understand that this is totally unusable , just run
+...and so when you finally understand that this is totally unusable, just run

 ```
 pip uninstall simplethermodynamics